yj1190590/Consensus/README.md

 (6) The Genesis block is the first finalized block and can be used as the source of later votes without violating other rules.<br>

 (7) Votes whose source is located at the finalized block are called “rooted votes”.
 Only rooted votes have weight and correctness, thus progressively producing subsequent finalized blocks.
 Meanwhile, the ancestor blocks of the finalized block are also regarded as finalized.
-The “rooted votes” can be transmitted forward. (as shown in Fig. 3 and Fig. 4.)<br>
+The “rooted votes” can be transmitted forward.
+The details mentioned here are presented in Fig. 3 and Fig. 4. <br>
 *\*(Transmission means that if c is a rooted vote, the vote connecting c as a source is also rooted.)*<br>

 ><div align=left><img src="/res/q_003_004.png" width="60%" /></div>